fuzmish/manioc/README.md

 Constructor and field injections can be used together.
 Also, if the dependencies are registered correctly, resolution is performed recursively.

+Note that if a constructor-injected instance is set to a field tagged `inject`, it will be overwritten by the field injection.

 ### 6. Service Key

 If multiple implementations are to be registered, they can be keyed with arbitrary values to distinguish them.
 Use the `WithRegisterKey` option when registering: